jesster413/agusmakmun.github.io/_posts/2018-06-05-Reddit-Hot-Posts.md

 For this project, I was tasked with analyzing a subset of Reddit's "Hot Posts" section to identify what, if any, features of a post determine its popularity.
 Using data science techniques like exploratory data analysis, predictive modeling, and natural language processing allowed me to efficiently search through a sample of 5,000 posts faster than I ever could have if I had just read through the posts manually.

 With an endless supply of things to read on the internet, it seems impossible to write a post that anyone else but your mom will read.
-But with a few (hundred) keystrokes, even a platform as wild as Reddit can be neatly distilled into a handful of targeted insights.
+But with a few (hundred) lines of code, even a platform as wild as Reddit can be neatly distilled into a handful of targeted insights.

 ## Let's give 'em something to talk about